mikecorlett/vector_epod_log/README.md

 **TODO**
 * Spawn process to create logfile from the script
 * Allow users to enter commands rather than use a list?
+* Add expected intent as an attribute of the command list to enable auto-matching of successful interactions